cmusv-fse/node-testing/tests/ai-tests/integration-testing-instructions.md

 1. Integration tests hit the server from the REST API.
 2. Jest should start a server before all tests run, and close the server when tests are finished.

+# Which AJAX Libary to Use

+Use superagent npm package.

 # Test File Naming Conventions for Integration Tests

 1. For each router file myRouter.router.js, the integration tests should be placed in a file /tests/ai-tests/myRouter.rest.test.js